filippor/patternRecognitionTest/readme.md

     mvn clean package

-This will create an executable jar file **patternRecognition-wildfly.jar** within the _target_ maven folder.
+This will create an executable jar file **patternRecognition-runner.jar** within the _target_ maven folder.
 This can be started by executing the following command

     java -jar patternRecognitionRest/target/patternRecognition-runner.jar